lineis/django-rent-a-cat/README.md

 ### ItemDetailView (View) & Product Page (HTML)
 The product page extends base.html and overrides the content block.
 It is used to display the details of our rental cats.
 The page displays the following information about the cats:

-An image of the cat
+- An image of the cat
-The cats's name, category, size, label, and gender
+- The cats's name, category, size, label, and gender
-The rental fee for the cat
+- The rental fee for the cat
-A description of the cat
+- A description of the cat
-Any reviews of the cat
+- Any reviews of the cat
-Two buttons: one to add the cat to the cart, and another to remove it from the cart The page also displays additional images of the cat.
+- Two buttons: one to add the cat to the cart, and another to remove it from the cart

-The page uses the following variables:
+- The page also displays additional images of the cat.

-object: the cat being displayed
-item: an object that represents an instance of the Item model, which has additional information about the cat (such as its size, label, and gender)

 ### CheckoutView (View)
+The checkout process contains an order summary, a pricing calculation based on the rental duration the user enters, and an address form.
+The order summary (*Ca(r)t*) lists the selected cat(s) with the global hourly rental fee and allows users to either deselect one or several of the cats, continue the shopping process or proceed to checkout.
 The checkout page is called by clicking the *PROCEED TO CHECKOUT* button from the order summary (*Cart*).
 It has been redesigned to provide an interface where the user can select a time period where they would like to request the cat(s).
 This has been implemented from scratch and no external libraries have been used (only for styling).
 This means we use the basic `datetime-local` HTML input and parse the format manually.
 The front-end uses the template `checkout.html`.
 Before entering anything, the *From:* and *To:* dates already initialise according to the soonest / latest possible booking.
 Users can select their preferred time and date in the calendar that appears when clicking the calendar icon.
 The input is submitted instantly upon selection in order for the calendar widget to immediately adapt the possible choices.
 This means that, after choosing a *From:* date, the eligible *To:* dates should already respond to the chosen date according to the shortest / longest lending duration.
 The duration is therefore calculated within the view and there are some checks in place in case the user circumvents the workflow design.
->TODO the checkout page further contains... (order summary, pricing, address?)
+The pricing calculation takes the user input, from which the rental duration is calculated as an integer, and multiplies the rental fee by the rental duration.
+As the rental duration is calculated and saved for the order entity, whereas the price (rental fee) is stored with the cat item, it took us quite some unsuccessful attempts until we figured out how to bring the two entities together for the price calculation in the OrderItem entity.
+Now it looks ridiculously easy...
+The address form on the checkout page takes the personal address and the cat address (if the cat is not staying at the place specified with the personal address).
+Some buttons allow the users to set and reuse default personal and cat addresses, and also only fill in one of the two if they are the same.
+In the same form, the user is also forced to select a payment option (cash by pick-up or PayPal by pick-up), only then he can submit his request (rather than order a living animal unchecked) and is directed to a success page that holds further information: the rental duration, a summary of the cats and the price, some important hints and tips, and the pick up place.

 ---